Vonng/pigsty/docs/PARAM.md

 name: `pg_delay`, type: `interval`, level: `I`

-replication apply delay for standby cluster leader
+replication apply delay for standby cluster leader , default values: `0`.

-default values: `0`
+if this value is set to a positive value, the standby cluster leader will be delayed for this time before apply WAL changes.